KostyaSnov/chess/eslint-config-chess-legacy/README.md

-Chess shared legacy eslint config.
+# Legacy ESLint configuration

+The helper package with a shared legacy ESLint configuration.